New Orleans Travel Guide

 New Orleans has been known since 1857 for its Mardi Gras, or Fat Tuesday, celebration before Lent each year.

-The next Mardi Gras in New Orleans will be on February 25, 2020.
+The next Mardi Gras will fall on March 1, 2022.

 This magnificent, costumed, beaded and feathered carnival is rich with tradition and is all about having a good time!

 The traditional Mardi Gras colors, dating back to 1892, are purple (justice), green (faith) and gold (power).

 Mardi Gras is always on the Tuesday before Ash Wednesday.
 The day before Mardi Gras is known as Shrove Monday or Lundi Gras.

 We recommend you check with individual parade sponsors/krewes to determine the latest parade schedules, routes, times and other information.

 Swamp Tours in the Greater New Orleans Area